Tajikistan Afghanistan Border Crossing Ishkashim

 Afghan Visa

 Citizens of any country planning to visit Afghanistan will need a visa to enter.
-With the expense of the visa and the chance that the border crossing could be closed, I would recommend checking that the crossing is open and apply for an Afghan visa at the Afghan Consulate in Khorog.
-Please note that still as of November 2024 that the Khorog consulate appears to (still) be closed.
+With the expense of the visa and the chance that the border crossing could be closed.
+Please note that as of January 2026, the Khorog consulate is still closed with no signs of reopening.

 Read more about how to apply for an Afghan visa here.